-- Digital TV and plasma screens are unlikely to be a problem in themselves but this can depend on how large the screen is and the background lighting.
+- Digital TV and plasma screens.
 Adjusting the brightness down on some screens can be helpful if you have photosensitive epilepsy.

 - 3D TV is not in itself likely to be a problem (see above for possible risks with 3D TV).

-- Modern computer screens have a very high flicker frequency.
-Flatscreen monitors, such as laptops, have a liquid crystal display (called LCD or TFT-LCD) that does not flicker, so are even less likely to trigger seizures.
+- Modern computer or TV screens have a very high flicker frequency.
+Flatscreen monitors, such as laptops, have a liquid crystal display ( LCD) that does not flicker, so are even less likely to trigger seizures.

 - Cinema and hand-held screens.
 Due to the size of the screen and the low intensity, it is rare for seizures to be triggered by films in a cinema, or by hand-held miniature screens.

-- ‘Real 3D’ films in cinemas.
-Images are projected separately at each eye, reducing the already low intensity of the cinema screen even further and so there should be even less risk of seizures being triggered by ‘real 3D’ in cinemas.
+- ‘Real 3D’ cinema films Images are projected separately at each eye, reducing the already low intensity of the cinema screen even further and so there should be even less risk of seizures being triggered by ‘real 3D’ in cinemas.

 - Interactive whiteboards are unlikely to trigger a seizure, unless another flickering light source in the room reflects onto the whiteboard.

 - Festive lights usually flash at around one hertz, so are usually too slow to be a risk.
 Several circuits flashing together could raise the flash rate.

 switchboard 01494 601 300